 If you can afford facials—monetarily or time-wise—there are a few specific types of facials that have been shown to aid collagen production.
 First up: microneedling.
 This treatment uses a roller with tiny needles that make superficial pricks in the epidermis.
 The idea is that these spur your skin's natural healing reaction, which increases collagen production.
 The treatment can be quite uncomfortable, however, as well as potentially damaging if not done correctly, so always get it done by a licensed professional.
 (Never DIY this one!)

 Another way to increase collagen production is through peels.
-Glycolic peels tend to be the best for collagen, as research shows the ingredient can stimulate fibroblasts.
-Finally, red light therapy facials have been shown to stimulate collagen production in research; however, it's not fully understood why or how.
+Glycolic peels tend to be the best for collagen, as research shows the ingredient can stimulate fibroblasts13.
+Finally, red light therapy facials have been shown to stimulate collagen production14 in research; however, it's not fully understood why or how.

 Aloe vera can be consumed as a capsule or juice, but some people like to blend the gel into their smoothies for a refreshing, cooling drink.
 However, "aloe can interact with certain supplements or medications, so it's wise to [talk] to your physician," says Moreno.